 Photography did not, as some predicted, spell the end of painting.
 Indeed, the opposite became true: it played a hand in freeing artists from the constraints of the rigid, formalist approach now known as the ‘academic style’.
 The Salon de Paris, the annual exhibition of the Academie des Beaux-Arts, rarely exhibited the work of anyone that did not adhere to its prescribed style, however, in 1825, it showed the work of Englishman John Constable, and his paintings of pastoral life inspired many young painters, including Manet.
 In the years following, he and other notable painters of the period went on to create the Barbizon school, founded on the principle that the approach of the Academie led to paintings devoid of genuine emotion.
 In order to find this emotion, they turned to the everyday life of the average person.
 Millet’s work The Gleaners, completed in 1851, one of the most renowned paintings of the time, focuses on a group of peasants searching for food.

 Considering that the camera freed painters in this way, there is irony in the fact that it is now beginning to destroy our ability to appreciate their creations for what they are, to simply sit there and be in the same space with them.
 This is the reason for which we go there in the first place, the reason that we fly half-way around the world in order to stand or sit in front of them.
 Anybody can google the images and see them – being there is an entirely different experience.
 This is because the paintings are (somehow) living presences, not just images.
-Perhaps this is why I got the impression that despite all the people milling around them in the gallery, the paintings were stunningly alone, like celebrities attending a normal suburban party – such an intimidating presence that no one will speak to them.
+Perhaps this is why I got the impression that despite all the people milling around them in the gallery, the paintings were stunningly alone, like celebrities attending a suburban house party – such an intimidating presence that no one will speak to them.